Confidence is good but overconfidence is what makes most of us vulnerable and prone to getting hacked.

 Let’s dig a little deeper.

-Why Dashlane is one of the best password managers
+Why Dashlane is the best password manager

 Before you move ahead, let’s go through some of the fine points about Dashlane.
 These are the benefits I have learned from using it for all this time: